quasimatic/quasimatic.github.io/content/glance/webdriver.md

     1. [latest download at time of writing  (Java 8)](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
     2. Verify Java installation by opening a **new** cmd window and type `java -version` - the version should appear
 2. Install Javascript -
-    1. ([Latest Node.js instalation at time of writing](https://nodejs.org/),   includes npm (node package manager))
+    1. ([Latest Node.js installation at time of writing](https://nodejs.org/),   includes npm (node package manager))
     2. Verify Node installation by opening a **new** cmd window and type `node --version` - the version should appear
     3. Verify npm installation by opening a **new** cmd window and type `npm --version` - the version should appear
 3. Install Selenium -
     1. Now that npm is installed type `npm install -g selenium-server` (the -g will install it globally)
     2. Verify installation by typing `selenium` - this should start selenium and not return to prompt, leave this cmd window open while automating.
 4. Notepad or ide (lets write a test) - [notepad++ is a good place to start](https://notepad-plus-plus.org/download/)
-5. Firefox browser for testing
+5. Chrome browser for testing

 Now let’s write some automation - we will check “back to the future”’s ratings on imdb: